The Falcon Content Pool stores stock items that can be accessed by your entire organization, across all markets and teams.

 Access to the Content Pool can be defined on a per-user basis.
 By default, all users have full access permissions to add, edit, copy, and archive content.
 Admin and Team Lead users can revoke this access from individual users as follows:

 - Find the Falcon user who you want to revoke Content Pool access for and click their card.

-The user won't have any access to the Content Pool anymore.
+The user will no longer have access to the Content Pool.